 - 60 g cream cheese

 - 1 tsp vanilla essence

-- Add all the ingredients to a large bowl and stir … that’s it!
+Add all the dry ingredients to a large bowl and stir with a whisk to combine

-- The mixture will be very wet and sloppy, don't fear, it's supposed to be like that, pour into a prepared round cake tin and bake in an oven on 180C/350F/Gas 4 for 35mins.
+The mixture will be very wet and sloppy, don't fear, it's supposed to be like that.